videosdk-live/videosdk-docs/blog/2023-12-06-migration-guide-from-twilio-to-videosdk-js-sdk.md

 - Global scalability and minimal latency ensure a seamless user experience.

 Feel free to explore the developed project's codebase for a hands-on understanding of VideoSDK integration.
 As you transition, VideoSDK empowers your application with robust real-time communication features, providing a foundation for future scalability and innovation.

+## Contact Us

+For any further assistance, questions, or community engagement, we welcome you to join our [Discord channel](https://discord.com/invite/Gpmj6eCq5u).
+Connect with fellow developers, share insights, and stay updated on the latest developments.

+If you require developer support or need personalized assistance, you can schedule a session with our team through our [Developer Support portal](https://bookings.videosdk.live/#/customer/discovery).
+We are here to ensure a smooth integration and address any queries you may have.
+Your success with VideoSDK is our priority.